SumoLogic/sumologic-documentation/docs/integrations/web-servers/opentelemetry/apache-tomcat-opentelemetry.md

 For metrics, you're required to provide the JMX endpoint (default is `localhost:11099`) along with the `collection_interval` (default is 1 minute).

 You can add any custom fields which you want to tag along with the data ingested in Sumo Logic.
-Click on the **Download YAML File** button to get the YAML file.
+Click the **Download YAML File** button to get the YAML file.

 <img src='https://sumologic-app-data-v2.s3.amazonaws.com/dashboards/Tomcat-OpenTelemetry/Apache-Tomcat-YAML.png' style={{border:'1px solid gray'}} alt="YAML" />